top of page

 The church was built by the Spanish.
 As was customary at the time, stones from surrounding Mayan temples (including Chichén Itzá) were used for it.
 The design with the star patterns that run across the church is continued inside the church.

-While the colors outside fade more quickly due to the tropical climate in Yucatán, the walls inside are even more colorful in red, yellow, green and blue tones.
-The colors also have a meaning: blue stars on the facade represent the original worship of Mary and red represents the blood of Christ.
+Exterior colors fade quickly in Yucatán’s tropical climate, but inside, the walls are even more vibrant in red, yellow, green, and blue.
+These colors hold meaning – blue stars for the Virgin Mary and red for the blood of Christ.

 During the Caste War of Yucatán in the 19th century, the Cruzob Mayas set the church on fire, leaving it almost completely in ruins.
 As part of their fight against oppression, many colonial buildings were destroyed during the conflict.